daxartio/taskline/docs/introduction.md

 A producer can schedule a task to be completed at a specific time in the future.
 A consumer can then fetch the task and complete it.

-There are backends for consumers and producers, which must impliment the `DequeuBackend` and `EnqueuBackend` traits.
+There are backends for consumers and producers, which must implement the `DequeuBackend` and `EnqueuBackend` traits.
 Right now, there is only one backend, which is Redis.

 ## When should I use Taskline?